visionify/visionai/README.md

 **Documentation**: <a href="https://docs.visionify.ai" target="_blank">https://docs.visionify.ai</a>

-**Source Code**: <a href="https://github.com/visionify/visionai" target="_blank">https://github.com/visionify/visionai</a>

 ---

+## Overview

-**VisionAI** provides a set of command line utilities for running Vision AI scenarios.
-We also have several industrial use-cases that are ready for production deployment.
-VisionAI is primarily a CLI (Command Line Interface) - but it also provides a Web-based GUI for managing your cameras.
-VisionAI is a developed by the team at **Visionify** - and is a part of the **Workplace Safety** suite of products.
+`VisionAI` offers a suite of apps for Workplace Safety scenarios.
+Each app is pretrained and ready for production deployment.
+You can use VisionAI as a CLI or a web-based GUI.
+It is developed by `Visionify` and is part of the `Workplace Safety` suite of products.

-Key features of **VisionAI** include:
+Key features of `VisionAI`:

-- **Easy to use**: VisionAI is designed to be a no-code platform for deploying Vision AI solutions for common  workplace safety scenarios.
-The command-line interface (CLI) or Web interface are designed to be used by non-technical users as well as technical users.
+- **Works with any IP/security cameras**: VisionAI works with existing security camera systems and is built on top of RTSP streams.
+- **Easy to use**: VisionAI provides both web and CLI interfaces that are easy to use for both technical and non-technical users to manage cameras and apps.
-- **Production Ready**: VisionAI provides a library of production-ready Workplace Safety scenarios that can be directly used out of the box.
-Each of these scenarios is trained from a large dataset of real-world images and videos.
+- **Production Ready**: Each VisionAI app is pre-trained with carefully curated datasets from industrial and academic sources, so it can be used directly out of the box.
-- **Open Source**: VisionAI library is Open Source is available through GPLv3 license.
-You can use it for free and contribute to it as well.
-We also offer commercial licenses to enterprises that want to modify the codebase.
-- **Custom Scenarios**: VisionAI can supports custom use-cases and scenarios.
-We have a flexible architecture based on NVIDIA triton server to serve multiple models, and common scenario pattern that can be used to easily add new use-cases.
-Check the customization documentation to get more information on how this can be achieved.
+- **Azure Marketplace Solution**: VisionAI is available as an Azure Marketplace Solution for Azure VMs, Azure ARC VMs, Azure IoTEdge, and Azure AKS service, providing a scalable architecture for enterprise installations.
+- **Supports customization**: VisionAI apps support customization and fine-tuning of models.
+You can add new use-cases with a flexible architecture based on NVIDIA triton server.
-- **Integrations**: VisionAI currently integrates with REDIS PubSub and Azure Event hubs for alerts and notifications.
-We have roadmap plans to add support for other message brokers as well.
+- **Integrations**: VisionAI integrates with Azure Event hubs, Redis PubSub, and InfluxDB time-series database for reporting, alerts, and notifications.
+Support for other message brokers is on the roadmap.
+Check the customization documentation for more information on how to customize your app.
-- **Cloud Ready**: VisionAI is available as as an Azure Marketplace offer.
-This provides scalable architecture for enterprise installations supporting a large number of cameras and scenarios.

-## Scenarios
+## VisionAI Apps

-We support several Workplace health and safety scenarios.
+VisionAI supports several Workplace health and safety scenarios.
 These are listed below.
 We are continuously adding new scenarios and you can [contact us](company/contact.md) if you need a scenario that is not listed here.

 **VisionAI** focuses on workplace health and safety models - and majority of the models you see here have been developed with that in mind.
 We are continuously working on new scenarios - and our current scenario repo consists of over 60 scenarios that are listed [here](scenarios/index.md).

+VisionAI roadmap includes adding support for Quality Inspection, Food Safety/Debris Detection, etc. These are available to customers on a case-by-case basis.

 ![VisionAI Scenarios](https://raw.githubusercontent.com/visionify/visionai/main/docs/img/VisionAI-Workplace-Safety-Scenarios.png "VisionAI Scenarios for Workplace Safety")